-Stowage on the rear of the vehicle is shown in this technical manual image.
-The radial engine's air cleaners can be seen under the rear armor plate.
+Tool stowage on the rear of the vehicle is shown in this technical manual image.
+Stowage baskets have been added to the stowage boxes on the hull rear.
+Note the different rear armor plate configuration compared to the vehicle above.
 (Picture from TM 9-731E Carriage, Motor, 105-mm Howitzer, M7.)

 The 105mm howitzer M2A1 is shown here in its mount M4.
 The weight of the howitzer tube and its breech mechanism was ~1064lb (~482.6kg).
 (Picture from TM 9-1325 105-mm Howitzers M2 and M2A1; Carriages M2A1 and M2A1; and Combat Vehicle Mounts M3 and M4.)